rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    The office choice outranking digraph

-For computing such a bipolar-valued outranking digraph from the given performance tableau *t*, we use the ``BipolarOutrankingDigraph`` constructor from the :ref:`outrankingDigraphs-label` module.
+For computing such a bipolar-valued outranking digraph from the given performance tableau *t*, we use the ``BipolarOutrankingDigraph`` constructor from the :ref:`outrankingDigraphs module <outrankingDigraphs-label>`.
 The ``Digraph.showHTMLRelationTable`` method shows here the resulting bipolar-valued adjacency matrix in a system browser window (see :numref:`officeChoiceOutranking`).

 .. code-block:: pycon